kubesail/kubesail-docs/docs/guides/bare-metal.md

 ## PiBox - Custom Hardware, Shipping Soon

 Designed for simplicity, KubeSail now ships a custom low-cost cluster, pre-installed with Kubernetes and the KubeSail agent.
-The design is based on the [Raspberry Pi 4 Compute Module](https://datasheets.raspberrypi.org/cm4/cm4-product-brief.pdf), includes 2 expandable SATA SSD ports, and starts at $150.
+The design is based on the [Raspberry Pi 4 Compute Module](https://datasheets.raspberrypi.org/cm4/cm4-product-brief.pdf), includes 2 expandable SATA SSD ports, and costs $250.
 PiBox is ideal for home and small office use, and makes it simple to take advantage of 1-click installable KubeSail templates and backups.

-Learn more or order one at [pibox.io](https://pibox.io).
+Pre-order one now [on Kickstarter](https://www.kickstarter.com/projects/pastudan/pibox-a-modular-raspberry-pi-storage-server) or learn more at [pibox.io](https://pibox.io).

 <img src="/img/pibox.png" width="100%" title="Docker Desktop - Enable Kubernetes" />